tylerneylon/math/randnn/randnn.md

 behavior that may not fit the data.

-On the other hand, the bottom-right image is also less than ideal because it presents a relatively smooth, low-detail surface which is likely to make training slower than it could be given stronger network gradients.
+On the other hand, the bottom-right image is also less than ideal because it presents a relatively smooth, low-detail surface that's likely to make training slower than it could be given stronger network gradients.

-*(The next paragraph is slightly mathy and can be skipped if you're not here for proofs.)*
+*(The next paragraph is slightly mathy --- you can skip it if you're not here for proofs.)*

 There is a way to see why a zoomed-out random network has a radial pattern.
-As observed above, relu-based networks are truly piecewise linear, and in fact tanh()-based networks (like those in [@fig:fig18]) are very close to piecewise linear in the sense that tanh() can be closely approximated with a very small number of linear pieces (I learned this from the same lecture by Ian Goodfellow).
+As observed above, relu-based networks are truly piecewise linear, and in fact tanh()-based networks (like those in [@fig:fig18]) are very close to piecewise linear in the sense that tanh() can be closely approximated with a very small number of linear pieces (I learned this from Ian Goodfellow [@goodfellow2017cs231n]).
 From this perspective, the domain of each individual layer can be partitioned into [*convex*](https://en.wikipedia.org/wiki/Convex_set) regions on which the layer, as a function, is linear.
-The composition (that is, the application of layer after layer) of these functions maintains this property: the domain of multiple layers can still be partitioned into *convex* regions of linearity.
+The composition (that is, the application of layer after layer) of these functions maintains this property: the domain of multiple layers can still be partitioned into convex regions of linearity.
 Moreover, there are only ever finitely-many such regions.
 So the overall network domain, as a partition of linear-behavior regions, has finitely many convex pieces.
-Thus the pieces that are unbounded must necessarily form a star-like, or radial pattern similar to that in the top-left image of [@fig:fig18].
+Thus the pieces that are unbounded must necessarily form a star-like, or radial pattern similar to that of the top-left image in [@fig:fig18].

 # Scale of Random Weights

-The last hyperparameter I'll visualize is the scale of the random weights.
+The last hyperparameter I'll visualize for you is the scale of the random weights.
 There are different methods of choosing random weights, such as using a Gaussian distribution or a uniform distribution.
 For simplicity, all the networks in this article use uniformly random weights, although in practice normals are also great.

+The image grid
-The table of images below shows random networks with increasing random weight scales from left-to-right, top-to-bottom.
-All the other hyperparameters (such as number of layers or layer size) are held constant.
+below shows random networks with increasing random weight scales from left to right, top to bottom.
+All the other hyperparameters (such as number of layers and layer size) are held constant.
 Each network has 27 layers and 30 neurons each.
 The top-left network has random weights in the range [-0.5, 0.5];
-the bottom-right uses the range [-1, 1].
+the bottom-right network uses the range [-1, 1].

 ![
-Each image shows essentially the same network, except that the scale of the random weights increases geometrically from the range [-0.5, 0.5] at the top-left to [-1.0, 1.0] at the bottom-right.
+Each image shows essentially the same network, except that the scale of the random weights increases geometrically from the range [-0.5, 0.5] at the top left to [-1.0, 1.0] at the bottom right.
 ](images/fig19@2x.png){#fig:fig19}

-Although the high-weight-scale images in the lower row may *look* interesting, they're not ideal for training because they are starting with an assumption that the data exhibits highly complex behavior.
+Although the high-weight-scale images in the bottom row may *look* interesting, they're not ideal for training because they are starting with an assumption that the data exhibits highly complex behavior.
 Any actual patterns in the data are likely to be far from this rather specific and arbitrary starting point.

 Below is an animation of the same network evolution shown in the image grid above.
-The animation provides a stronger sense of the infusion of detail as the weights scale up from the range $[-0.4, 0.4]$ at the start of the animation to $[-0.8, 0.8]$ at the end.
+This animation provides a stronger sense of the infusion of detail as the weights scale up from the range $[-0.4, 0.4]$ at the start of the animation to $[-0.8, 0.8]$ at the end.